William V. D'Antonio: The University of Connecticut

 In 1971, D'Antonio left Notre Dame and became a professor at the University of Connecticut (UConn) where he also served as chair of their Sociology Department for five years.
 The reason for leaving Notre Dame was based in part on his concerns over growing racial and ethnic unrest in his home state.
 In 1974, he received an ethnic heritage grant from the Department of Health, Education and Welfare (HEW) to create booklets on the 12 largest ethnic-racial groups in Connecticut for use in high school programs.
 The goal was to help students of all ethnicity understand how they were all a vital part of the history of their town, state and country.
 The UConn School of Education successfully carried out the program for many years in an effort to reduce racial discrimination by promoting cultural understanding and ethnic pride.

 Another area of political activism served by D'Antonio involved a new group of faculty leaders organized under the banner of the AAUP, the American Association of University Professors.
 They accepted then governor Ella Grasso's invitation to organize themselves as unions able to bargain with the State over salaries and other employee benefits.
 During this time period D'Antonio was also active in collective bargaining efforts with State legislatures on behalf of the faculty to ensure good pension plans and health insurance for life.

 His introductory textbook, co-authored with Melvin and Lois DeFleur: Man in Society, was published by Scott Foresman in 1971.
 It was the first mass-market sociology textbook and sold a record number of books in its first printing.
 The book's success turned his attention to the manner in which sociology was being taught to students during a time period which brought many changes in the United States (Civil Rights, the Vietnam War, The Women's Movement).
 He organized a course "Helping Graduate Students Learn To Teach" and became an active member of the American Sociological Association's unique program on teaching sociology.

 The American Sociological Association

 D'Antonio served as Executive Officer of the American Sociological Association (ASA) in Washington, D.C. from 1982 to 1991.

-Throughout his terms in office at the ASA, D'Antonio worked hard to lead national discussions on the value of undergraduate teaching and to develop resources for improving the quality of classroom teaching.
-This was a major paradigm shift for higher education in the USA and around the world.
-As a member of the ASA Teaching Projects, circa 1976-1986, he contributed to the debates on how research and teaching were rewarded in higher education.
+Throughout his terms in office at the ASA, D'Antonio worked to lead national discussions on the value of undergraduate teaching and to develop resources for improving the quality of classroom teaching.
+This was a major paradigm shift for higher education in the US and around the world.
+As a member of the ASA Teaching Projects, circa 1976–1986, he contributed to the debates on how research and teaching were rewarded in higher education.
 Up to this point, there were higher rewards for research, so teaching had been taken less seriously.
 D'Antonio's status as a leading sociologist and director of the ASA provided the credibility needed to change this.